Server Runtime

 Movement and authoritative state

 Client movement requests enter through Process_Move(), Process_StopMove(), and Process_Dir().
 The server validates the request, applies script events such as OnPlayerMoveCritter and OnPlayerDirCritter, then updates the authoritative Critter and broadcasts the resulting state.
+Stop-move packets include the client’s current hex and hex offset; the server normalizes that pair to a canonical in-bounds hex/offset, reconciles positions that lie on the critter’s current authoritative MovingContext path, and allows a small pathfinding-validated correction for rapid start/stop input that stopped between path centers.
+This lets client and server converge without accepting arbitrary stop teleports.

 Server-side movement helpers include:

-StartCritterMoving()overloads for an existingMovingContextor raw path data;StopCritterMoving();ChangeCritterMovingSpeed();ProcessCritterMoving();ProcessCritterMovingBySteps().
+StartCritterMoving()overloads for an existingMovingContextor raw path data;StopCritterMoving();ChangeCritterMovingSpeed();CritterMovingJob()as the self-rescheduling worker-pool body for active movement;ProcessCritterMovingBySteps().

 Client update backend